TomaszWoloszyn983/swap-puzzle-game/readme.md

   - GitHub - Version control service used for storing and sharing development projects.
   - Drag and Drop - Functionality that allows to select a virtual object by "grapping" it and "dragging" it to a different location or onto another virtual object
   - Local Storage - Used for storing data such as the game results in the browsers memory.
+  - Supabase - offers a PostgreSQL database, built-in authentication, real-time subscriptions, storage solutions.
+  - H2 Database -  open-source, Java-based relational database designed for speed, portability, and ease of integration.
   - Render – Cloud hosting and deployment.
-  - Remix Ide - Browser-based development environment for writing, testing, and deploying Ethereum smart contracts using Solidity.
-  - Metamask - crypto wallet.
+  - Metamask -  is a free, open-source software wallet that primarily supports Ethereum and ERC-20 tokens.
+MetaMask is available as a browser extension for Chrome, Firefox, Brave, and Edge, as well as a mobile app for iOS and Android devices.
   - Remix ide - Open-source, browser-based development environment for writing, testing, and deploying Ethereum smart contracts using Solidity.
   - Solidity - High-level, statically-typed programming language specifically designed for writing smart contracts on the Ethereum blockchain.
   - Polygon Amoy - A Polygon testnet which allows developers to deploy, test and optimize their smart contracts without incurring gas fees on the mainet.